backtrace-labs/poireau/README.md

 -----------------------

-libpoireau currently targets Linux 4.8+ (for statically defined tracepoint support) on 64 bit platforms.
+libpoireau currently targets Linux 4.8+ (for statically defined tracepoint support) on 64 bit platforms with 4 KB pages.
 Execute `make.sh` to create `libpoireau.so` in the current directory; the code requires a GCC-compatible C11 implementation.

 How to use libpoireau
 ---------------------